ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/lbl/aidrin/20250612-Harish_Balaji/index.md

   preview_only: false
 ---

-Hi, I’m **Harish Balaji** 👋
+Hi 👋

-I’m a Master’s student at NYU, focusing on Artificial Intelligence, Machine Learning, and Cybersecurity.
-I am particularly interested in how scalable systems and responsible AI practices can work together, especially in ensuring that data quality directly supports reliable model performance.
+I’m **Harish Balaji**, a Master’s student at NYU with a focus on Artificial Intelligence, Machine Learning, and Cybersecurity.
+I’m especially interested in building scalable systems that align with responsible AI principles.
+For me, data quality isn’t just a technical detail — it’s central to building models that are reliable, fair, and reproducible.

-This summer, I am contributing to **AIDRIN** (AI Data Readiness Inspector) through **Google Summer of Code 2025**, under the mentorship of **Dr. Jean Luca Bez** and **Prof. Suren Byna** from the [Scientific Data Management Group](https://crd.lbl.gov/divisions/scidata/sdm/) at **Lawrence Berkeley National Laboratory (LBNL)**.
+This summer, I’m contributing to **AIDRIN** (AI Data Readiness Inspector) through **Google Summer of Code 2025**, under the mentorship of **Dr. Jean Luca Bez** and **Prof. Suren Byna** from the [Scientific Data Management Group](https://crd.lbl.gov/divisions/scidata/sdm/) at **Lawrence Berkeley National Laboratory (LBNL)**.

----

-### Why Data Readiness Matters
+AIDRIN is an open-source framework that helps researchers and practitioners assess whether a dataset is truly ready to be used in real-world AI workflows.

+## Why this work matters

-In machine learning, one principle always applies:
+In machine learning, one principle always holds true:
-> *"Garbage in, garbage out."*
+> **"Garbage in, garbage out."**

-Even the most advanced models can fail if the data used for training is biased, incomplete, or poorly structured. **AIDRIN** tackles this problem by offering tools to assess dataset quality across key dimensions such as:
+Even the most advanced models can fail if trained on incomplete, biased, or unstructured data.
+That’s where AIDRIN comes in, offering practical tools to evaluate datasets across dimensions such as privacy, fairness, balance, interpretability, and support for multiple modalities.

-- **Privacy preservation**
-- **Fairness and class balance**
-- **Interpretability**
-- **Multimodal compatibility** (including structured data, images, text, and audio)

-By making these checks measurable and actionable, AIDRIN helps researchers and engineers make better-informed decisions before deploying models.

----

-### What This Project Is About

-Throughout GSoC 2025, I will be working to extend AIDRIN’s evaluation capabilities.
-This includes strengthening its privacy assessment tools and expanding support for datasets beyond traditional structured formats.

-Details of specific metrics, technical design choices, and implementation results will follow in future blog posts.

----

-### Looking Ahead
+By making these qualities measurable, AIDRIN helps ensure that datasets are not just large or complex, but also trustworthy and well-prepared for use in AI systems.

+## My focus this summer

+This summer, I’ll be focusing on extending AIDRIN’s evaluation capabilities.
+My work will include improving support for privacy metrics and enabling readiness assessments for non-tabular datasets.
+More technical details will follow in upcoming posts as the project develops.

+## What comes next

-As the AI community shifts toward more responsible and data-centric development practices, I believe tools like AIDRIN will play a critical role in shaping how we evaluate and prepare datasets.
-This project gives me the opportunity to contribute to that vision by helping build infrastructure that encourages transparency, reproducibility, and trust in machine learning workflows.
+As the AI community moves toward more data-centric practices, I believe frameworks like AIDRIN are essential.
+They help shift the conversation from "Does the model work?" to "Was the data ready in the first place?"

-In the coming weeks, I’ll be diving deeper into design, development, and integration efforts.
-I’m looking forward to sharing technical progress and insights in future posts as the project evolves.
+In the coming weeks, I’ll be diving deeper into development, testing, and evaluation.
+I’m excited to contribute to a tool that emphasizes transparency and reproducibility in the AI lifecycle — and to share what I learn along the way.

-If you're working on similar problems, exploring dataset quality, or just curious about building better AI from the ground up, I’d love to connect and exchange ideas.

-You can also check out my GSoC 2025 proposal for a deeper overview of the project goals.
+If you’re working on similar challenges or care about improving data quality for AI, I’d love to connect.
+You can also explore my GSoC 2025 proposal below for a broader overview of the project goals:

 👉 [Read my GSoC 2025 proposal here](https://drive.google.com/file/d/1RUyU2fHkc8GZ9vTj5SUr6jj84ZaRUvNt/view)

----
+*This is the first in a 3-part blog series documenting my GSoC journey with AIDRIN.
+Stay tuned for technical updates and behind-the-scenes insights as the summer unfolds!*